 |In 2009, the NFTC launched a major new initiative, the Global Innovation Forum, to create a greater understanding of the importance of the policy foundations that underpin the ability of startups, researchers, universities and companies of all sizes to innovate globally. |

 Since 2009, NFTC has utilized the Global Innovation Forum to engage in a series of dialogues with a diverse set of stakeholders.
 These conversations explore the role of public policies in enabling effective solutions to global challenges and improving the lives of workers, families and communities around the world.

 Supporting the American Innovation Ecosystem: Connecting innovative business leaders around the country

-- In two discussion held over several months in Silicon Valley, participants focused on the President's goal of doubling U.S. exports over the next five years and new challenges to American innovation, including efforts by governments around the world to restrict the free flow of information.
+- In 2010, The Global Innovation Forum held discussions on “going global to support innovation” in Research Triangle Park HQ in North Carolina, at GE’s advanced manufacturing research facility outside of Detroit, and two discussion held over several months in Silicon Valley, where participants focused on the President's goal of doubling U.S. exports over the next five years and new challenges to American innovation, including efforts by governments around the world to restrict the free flow of information.
 (Watch a discussion the Forum hosted at Google's headquarters in Mountain View, California with U.S. Trade Representative Ron Kirk, Google, Facebook, Gilead, Microsoft, OnLive and BayBIO here.)